Haaxor1689/nil/README.md

 ## Objects

-Since we are dealing with binary data, there are no optional properties and **order of the attributes matters**.
-All values are read in order they were declared in.
+Since we are dealing with binary data, there are no optional properties, and the **order of the attributes matters**.
+All values are read in the order they were declared in.

 ```ts
 import { n } from '@haaxor1689/nil';